 What is a Data-Driven Website?
 How Can a Data-Driven Website Increase Revenue

-How can a data-driven website increase the effectiveness of your marketing efforts?
+How can a data-driven website increase my websites online traffic?

 Ok, it is time to turn your website into the revenue generating machine that your web designers promised.
 So of course, you are going to take the same approach as last time.
 You are going to call a designer, send out an RFP, or turn to Google to find your next web designer.